genomika/summercourse/Course_Materials/alignment/Tutorial.md

 We might be able to get away with just using this literal alone as our regex, specifying '>' as the command line argument.
 But for grep, the more specific the pattern, the better.
 So we constrain where the > can appear on the line.
 The special carat ( ^ ) character represents "beginning of line".
 So ^> means "beginning of a line followed by a > character, followed by anything.
 (Aside: the dollar sign ( $ ) character represents "end of line" in a regex.
 There are many other special characters, including period ( . ), question mark ( ? ), pipe ( | ), parentheses ( ( ) ), and brackets ( [ ] ), to name the most common.)

-#### Exercise: How many contigs are there in the sacCer3 reference?
+#### Exercise: How many contigs are there in the human genome reference?

+    grep -P -c '^>' ucsc.hg19.fasta

 ### Performing the bwa alignment

 Now, we're ready to execute the actual alignment, with the goal of initially producing a SAM file from the input FASTQ files and reference.
-First go to the align directory, and link to the sacCer3 reference directory (this will make our commands more readable).
+First go to the align directory, and link to the human reference directory (this will make our commands more readable).

-    cd $SCRATCH/core_ngs/align
+    cd $HOME/core_ngs/align
-    ln -s $WORK/archive/references/bwa/sacCer3
+    ln -s /mnt/data/
-    ls sacCer3
+    ls data/

 As our workflow indicated, we first use bwa aln on the R1 and R2 FASTQs, producing a BWA-specific .sai intermediate binary files.
 Since these alignments are completely independent, we can execute them in parallel in a batch job.